 ← Back to HAQQ Blog

-300 demanding commercial legal tasks, 10 frontier models, 3,000 graded answers.
-Claude Opus wins, GPT-5.5 is most accurate, and 24% of all answers cite law that does not back them.
+We graded 3,000 answers from 10 frontier models on 300 legal tasks.
+Claude Opus wins, GPT-5.5 is most accurate - and 24% cite law that doesn't back them.

 Five billion people can't access legal help.
 That's the problem HAQQ exists to solve.
 But underneath every legal-AI demo sits a load-bearing question: can you actually trust the output in front of a client?
 "An AI answered a legal question" and "an AI you can put your name on" are different claims, and the distance between them is the entire product.